AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 `PrivateSet` is used for managing a collection of notes.
 All notes in a `PrivateSet` are of the same `NoteType`.
 But whether these notes all belong to one entity, or are accessible and editable by different entities, is up to the developer.
 The set is a collection of notes inserted into the data-tree, but notes are never removed from the tree itself, they are only nullified.

-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/set.nr).
+You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/set.nr).

 And can be added to the `Storage` struct as follows.
-Here adding a set for a custom note, the TransparentNote (useful for [public -> private communication](../../../guides/developer_guides/smart_contracts/writing_contracts/call_functions.md).
+Here adding a set for a custom note, the TransparentNote (useful for public -> private communication).

 #include_code storage-set-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust